sensu/sensu-docs/content/sensu-go/5.4/installation/configuration-management.md

 ### Puppet
 The [Puppet][1] Sensu module can be found on the [GitHub][2].
-Sensu has partnered with [Learn Puppet][7] to enhance the Puppet module with new features and bug fixes.
+Sensu has partnered with [Tailored Automation][7] to enhance the Puppet module with new features and bug fixes.

 ### Chef
 The [Chef][3] cookbook for Sensu can be found on the [GitHub][4].
 Interested in more information on Sensu + Chef?
 Get some helpful resources [here][12].